ziwenkk/ziwen.github.io/content/project/reading/index.md

     </a>
     <details style="margin-top: 0.5em;">
     <summary>👉 Show comment</summary>
-      The protagonist in the story is both morbid and self-abasing — what might this reveal about the author?
+      The protagonist in the story is both morbid and self-abasing.
 Yet the prose remains beautiful.<br>
       Score: 🥦
     </details>
     </figcaption>